Loops-so/cli/README.md

 Use `--team <name>` on any command to pick a specific stored key.

-### Environment variable

-Set `LOOPS_API_KEY` to use a key directly — useful for CI or when keyring storage isn't available.

 ### Precedence

 When multiple keys are available, the CLI resolves them in this order: